Purdue-M2/Robust_DM_Generated_Image_Detection/README.md

 # Robust DM-generated images detection with CLIP
 Santosh, Li Lin, Xin Wang, Shu Hu
 _________________
-This repository is the official implementation of our paper [Robust CLIP-Based Detector for Exposing Diffusion Model-Generated Images]
+This repository is the official implementation of our paper [Robust Diffusion Model-Generated Image Detection with CLIP]

 ### 1. Data Preparation
 * Download the dataset from the [HuggingFace](https://huggingface.co/datasets/elsaEU/ELSA_D3)
-* After getting the parquet files, convert the parquet files into h5 files.
+* After downloading the parquet files, tranform them into h5 files.
 ```python
 python get_data.py
 ```